delameter/pytermor/docs/pages/guide-hi/colors.rst

 More details: :ref:`appendix.approx-diff`

 There is also a demo script which can illustrate the difference between approximated colors using different color distance formulas.
-For the details see `Examples — Demo — approximate.py <examples.demo.approximate>`.
+For the details see `demo.approximate`.

+.. [#] but it's still so damn slow compared to the compiled implementations because
+       there is just too many operations of converting Python's data types to actual values in memory back and forth, which are expensive; nevertheless, the library was not supposed to perform processing of big image datas, and approximation in general has being invoked infrequently.

 .. [#] https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.KDTree.html